 We commend ABN Amro for adopting a public policy on nuclear weapons.
 We recommend ABN Amro extend its policy to all companies, regardless of their country of origin.
 In addition, ABN Amro should apply its policy to cover all financial products the bank offers, including passively managed funds.
 Furthermore, ABN Amro should apply its policy to assets managed by external parties.
 We look forward to engaging with ABN Amro, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 ABN Amro's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!